Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

-For an $n$-dimensional simple polytope $P$, Davis and Januszkiewicz \cite{dj:1991} showed that if there is a $2^{n}$-index torsion-free subgroup $\Gamma$ of the Coxeter group over $P$, then the manifold corresponding to this subgroup is a \emph{small cover} over $P$.
-It is a manifold with $\mathbb{Z}_2^n$ group action.
+Given an $n$-dimensional simple polytope $P$, the manifold corresponding to a $2^{n}$-index torsion-free subgroup $\Gamma$ of the (abstract) right-angled Coxeter group associated to $P$ is a \emph{small cover over $P$} \cite{dj:1991}.
+There is another equivalent but more practical way to describe a small cover by using the language of \emph{coloring} \cite{dj:1991}:

-Moreover, there is another equivalent but more practical way in describing small cover by using the language of \emph{coloring} \cite{dj:1991}: Let $\mathcal{F}(P)=\{F_1,F_2,\ldots,F_m\}$ be the set of co-dimensional one faces of $P$.
-Then we can define a \emph{$\mathbb{Z}_2^n$-coloring characteristic function} where $\lambda(F_{i_1}),\lambda(F_{i_2}),\dots,\lambda(F_{i_n})$ generate $\mathbb{Z}_2^n$ when the $n$ facets $F_{i_1}, F_{i_2}, \ldots, F_{i_n}$ share a common vertex.
-This requirement is called as \emph{non-singular condition}.
-The corresponding \emph{characteristic matrix} is what obtained by placing the image of facets $F_i$ under $\lambda$ column by column.
-By the way, such function $\lambda$ is not destined to exist and its existence is concerned with the Buchstaber invariant \cite{BP}.
-The existence problem is only solved in dimension $3$ thanks to the Four Color Theorem and still widely open in higher dimensions.